Relating Different Definitions of Linear Series on Tropical Curves: Preliminaries

-In Figure \ref{Fig:totally-rankable-dot-array}, we provide an example of a totally rankable array and its rank array, again from \cite[Section~2]{eriksson2000combinatorial}.
-As in the style of \cite{amini2022limit}, we use the convention that the point in the bottom-left corner of the array is the minimum element of the poset $[r]^d$, and the point in the top-right corner of the array is the maximum element of the poset $[r]^d$.
-So, the totally rankable array in Figure \ref{Fig:totally-rankable-dot-array} is the set of elements $\{ (1,0,0), (2,1,1), (0,2,1), (0,1,2) \}$.
-The rank array is non-increasing on the poset order, which is also shown in Figure \ref{Fig:totally-rankable-dot-array}.
+In Figure \ref{Fig:totally-rankable-dot-array}, we provide an example of a totally rankable array and its rank array, again taken from \cite[Section~2]{eriksson2000combinatorial}.
+The totally rankable array in Figure \ref{Fig:totally-rankable-dot-array} is the set of elements The rank array is non-increasing with respect to the poset order, which is also shown in Figure \ref{Fig:totally-rankable-dot-array}.

 Eriksson and Linusson provide a characterization of totally rankable dot arrays.
-We give the characterization here that we will use in Section \ref{Sec:Local-Arrays}.